Indulge in a slap-up meal at London Shell Co, the London restaurant that’ll really float your boat.

 There’s even an option to add a supplementary £55 wine pairing, with all your courses paired with a glass of vino, that’s chosen and enthusiastically served by chap-in-charge, Harry.
 Well, wine not?

-Location: The Prince Regent, Sheldon Square, W2 6PY.
+Departs from: The Prince Regent, Sheldon Square, W2 6PY.
 Nearest station is Paddington.
 See it on Google Maps.

 Opening hours: Saturdays and Sundays 12.30-4pm, Closed on Mondays, Tuesdays and Wednesdays 12-2.30pm and then 6.30-11pm, Thursdays and Fridays 12-2.30pm.